MRCIEU/PHESANT/README.md

 ### Optional arguments
 Arg | Description
 -------|--------
 traitofinterestfile             | Comma separated file containing the trait of interest (e.g. a snp, genetic risk score or observed phenotype).
 Each row is a participant and there should be two columns - the user ID and the trait of interest.
-Where this argument is not supplied, the trait of interest should be a column in the outcomefile. userId                  | User id column as in the traitofinterestfile and the outcomefile (default: userId). partIdx			| Subset of phenotypes you want to run (for parallelising). numParts		| Number of subsets you are using (for parallelising). sensitivity		| By default `sensitivity=FALSE`, and analyses are adjusted for age (field [21022](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=21022)), sex (field [31](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=31)) and, if the genetic arg is set to TRUE, genotype chip (a binary variable derived from field [22000](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=22000)).
+Where this argument is not supplied, the trait of interest should be a column in the phenofile. userId                  | User id column as in the traitofinterestfile and the phenofile (default: userId). partIdx			| Subset of phenotypes you want to run (for parallelising). numParts		| Number of subsets you are using (for parallelising). sensitivity		| By default `sensitivity=FALSE`, and analyses are adjusted for age (field [21022](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=21022)), sex (field [31](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=31)) and, if the genetic arg is set to TRUE, genotype chip (a binary variable derived from field [22000](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=22000)).
 If sensitivity argument is set to TRUE then analyses additionally adjust for the assessment centre (field [54](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=54)), and if the genetic arg is set to true, the first 10 genetic principal components (fields [22009_0_1](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=22009) to [22009_0_10](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=22009)).